Can My Child Talk to the Judge in a Custody Battle in Louisiana?

 For example, a 13-year-old may say she wants to live with her mother because her father does not let her go out with friends without an adult present.
 Though she is expressing her opinion, this will not carry any weight when the judge is making their decision.
 However, if a 9-year-old boy wants to live with his father because his mother leaves him home alone for extended periods of time, the judge will consider this factor.

 Generally, a judge will not have the child speak in court, as this can be overwhelming for many.
-Instead, both parents must agree to let the child talk to the judge in their chambers.
+Instead, the judge may speak with the child privately in chambers, though the procedures can vary depending on the court, the judge, and the circumstances of the custody case.
 Typically, a court reporter and the child’s legal representation will be present.
 The parents are not allowed to be in the room, as this could sway how freely a child speaks.

 It is essential to consider that the judge does not have to take the child’s preference into consideration when awarding custody, but it can influence their final decision.